The leading underlying causes of weight issues

 At The JCN Clinic we consistently see our clients improve their metabolic performance and well-being when concomitantly improving their health.
 Ironically, it is usually a side effect due to working on their primary health concerns, which were not lead by a desire to shift weight.
 However, as a result of improving their health the weight changes happen.

-As clinical nutritionists who work in this space and appreciated the complexity of these issues, we wanted to offer some guidance on what these underlying reasons are that may be affecting your ability to shift weight.
-We also are excited to offer our new package with Alexa Tran if this is an area of your health that you would like further guidance and assistance on.
+As clinical nutritionists who work in this space and appreciate the complexity of these issues, we wanted to offer some guidance on what these underlying reasons are that may be affecting your ability to shift or maintain weight.
+Maintaining a balanced diet with limited processed foods and having a good exercise routine are some of the foundations to health.
+However, if you find that you are still struggling with your energy and weight alongside other symptoms then there may be some imbalances at play.
+We would like to offer this package with Alexa Tran if this is an area of your health that you would like further guidance and assistance on.

 - Reproductive hormonal imbalances: High levels of oestrogen are commonly seen in both men and women who have difficulty losing weight.
 Excess amounts can store in fat tissues making it more challenging for the body to metabolise fat.
 Low levels of progesterone can also adversely contribute to weight changes due to the reciprocal relationship between progesterone and thyroid hormones.